limbas/limbas-docker/README.md

 Introduction
 ============

-[Limbas](https://github.com/limbas/limbas) is a database framework for creating database-driven business applications.
+[Limbas](https://github.com/limbas/limbas) is a low-code database framework for creating database-driven business applications.
-As a graphical database front-end, it enables the efficient processing of data stocks and the flexible development of comfortable database applications.
+As a graphical database front-end, it enables the efficient processing of data stocks and the flexible development of comfortable database applications with hardly any programming knowledge.

 With the help of docker-compose, you have a ready-to-use version of Limbas within a few seconds.